 The LA operates a limited waiting list policy.
 Parents can apply to have their child's name placed on a waiting list for a period of one term following refusal.
-If parents wish to keep a child on a waiting list beyond this term they will need to write in for an extension.
+If parents wish to keep a child on a waiting list beyond this term they will need to write in for an extension by the start of each term.
 There is no guarantee of a school place by remaining on the waiting list.